cbroms/personal-site/_projects/interactive-media.md

 ![](/static/img/edit-2.gif){: .small }

 The new iteration of the site adapts its color scheme and imagery based on the time of day.
+You can find the latest work in progress version of the site [here](http://flygenius.surge.sh).

 ![](/static/img/edit-4.gif){: .small}